PSeON/babel-unsafe-optimizations/README.md

-# Usafe optimizations babel pluings
+# Unsafe optimizations babel pluings

 This repo includes babel plugins which help minify JavaScript even more but with some minor restrictions.